Ali Zandi: Death

-Ali Zandi died of brain cancer at the age of 67 (3 April 2024) after second brain surgery, when he had many hopes to be recovered.
-According to one of his close friend living in Iran, he had another surgery during 2020, when he was sure that the tumor was just benign.
-After his death, Shaho Andalibi was among the people who acknowledged his ability in folk music and indicated that Ali complained about the terrible situation, i.e. social and political issues, of the Kurdish folk singers.
+Ali Zandi died of brain cancer on 3 April 2024 at the age of 67 after second brain surgery, when he had many hopes to be recovered.
+According to one of his close friends living in Iran, he went under one more surgery during 2020 while he was sure that the tumor was just begun.
+After his death, Shaho Andalibi was among the people who acknowledged his ability in Kurdish folk music and indicated that Ali complained about the terrible situation, i.e. social and political issues, of the Kurdish folk singers.